Cookbooks that will bring out the chef in you

 Winning a few times the world’s best restaurant and also faced incredible hardships, two of NOMA’s mainstays, Toronto-based chef David Zilber and chef René Redzipi present The NOMA Fermentation Guide.

 This book is ten years of work synthesized in a guide devoted to culinary fermentation.
 More than a technique, it’s a real booster of flavors.
 Cep water, garum beef, caramel Saint-Jacques will have no secrets for you.
-Our Autumn magazine also contains an excellent article with Massimo Vincelli from the Conserva Grocery on the Art of Conservation.
+Our Issue 1 magazine also contains an excellent article with Massimo Vincelli from the Conserva Grocery on the Art of Conservation.

 The Joe Beef Cookbooks